dusk-network/dusk-blockchain/logging.md

 # Description
 Below are a few snippets how to fetch log details per a specified context.
-The snippets are based on `logger.formtat=json`.
+The snippets are based on `logger.format=json`.

 # Logging grep snippets